chi-initiative/kora-documentation/docs/projects/adding_users_to_projects.md

     <img style="display:block;margin:auto;max-width:100%" src="../projects-img/adding_users_to_projects_4_annotated.png" width="100%" title="Add User(s) to Group">

-5. A pop-up window will appear that will allow you to add user(s) to this group.
-Click on the **Select User(s) to Add to Permissions Group** dropdown menu to view a list of all users in the kora install.
+5. A modal will appear that will allow you to add user(s) to this group.
+Click on the **Select User(s) to Add to Permissions Group** dropdown menu to view a list of all users in the Kora install.
 Select those users you would like to have access to your project (as many as you want).
 Alternatively, you can type a name into the field to find a particular user (this is helpful if your Kora install has a lot of users, and you don't want to scroll through a very long list of names to find the person you want).
 If the user you want to add doesn't have an existing Kora account, you can enter their email into the **Not Listed Above?
 Invite Users Via Email** field.
 Separate multiple emails should be separated by a comma.
-Enter a personal message (which will be include in the invite email) into the **Include a Personal Message?** field.
+Enter a personal message (which will be included in the invite email) into the **Include a Personal Message?** field.

     <img style="display:block;margin:auto;max-width:100%" src="../projects-img/adding_users_to_projects_5_annotated.png" width="100%" title="Add User(s) to Group Pop-up">